Shoppers give apparel retailer Body Central a miss; shares fall

 “I think in terms of the government shutdown, the fact that Obamacare is coming in, a lot of customers aren’t sure what that means to their pocketbook and how much they have in terms of disposable income ... there is a lot of nervousness out there,” Woolf said on a post-earnings call with analysts.

-Apparel retailers including Aeropostale Inc ARO.N and Abercrombie & Fitch Co (ANF.N) also reported weak quarterly results as customers restrain spending in an uncertain economy.
+Apparel retailers including Aeropostale Inc and Abercrombie & Fitch Co also reported weak quarterly results as customers restrain spending in an uncertain economy.

 The company struggled last year with unappealing merchandise, forcing it to discount heavily to sell slow-moving inventory.
 The stock has fallen about 43 percent this year.